spkenv/spk/docs/ref/indexes.md

 ### Generating an Index

 To generate an index for a repository (e.g. origin), run:
-`spk repo index --disable-repo local`
+`spk repo index -r origin`

 This will generate a flatbuffer schema based index file.
 The index file is stored in the underlying spfs repo (e.g. origin repo) in a `index/spk/` sub-directory.

-Index generation only works on one repository at a time (hence the `--disable-repo local` when working on the default `origin` repo).
+Index generation only works on one repository at a time.
 If you have multiple repositories to index you have to run `spk repo index ...` once for each repository.

 See `spk repo index -h` for more details.